TH3xACE/SUDO_KILLER/README.rst

 If you need to input a password to run sudo -l then the script will not work if you don't provide a password with the argument -s.

+**Important: If you are on a machine that has internet connection, just git clone the tool and run it.
+If you are on a machine that does not have internet, then git clone on your host, compress the tool (tar) then transfert the compressed file via http/smb (apache web server / python simplehttpserver / smb server / nc) then uncompressed the file and enjoy!**

 Notes
 --------------------------